 • Premium stainless steel frame.

-• Versatile triple-camera system with telephoto lens.
+• Versatile triple-camera system with a telephoto lens.

 • 6 GB of RAM for better multitasking.